josephmisiti/josephmisiti.github.io/_posts/2014-09-03-setting-up-munin-on-muliple-nodes-on-EC2.markdown

 ## Setting up Munin Nodes

-The first step to installing munin is to update your apt-get package manager:
+The first step to installing munin is to update your apt-get package manager (you want the latest and greatest version of munin after all.):

 ```bash
 sudo apt-get upgrade